NREL/expertsegmentation/README.md

 2. In data/user_input.json, set the domain targets and the parameters for input feature transformations.

+        'Volume fraction targets' is a dictionary where the keys are class labels and values are the target fraction per class.
+        'Connectivity target' refers to the class label to maximize connectivity on.
+        'Circularity target' refers to the class label to maximize circularity on.

 3. Run the following command in the terminal:

 ```